kontena/kontena/docs/references/kontena-yml.md

        # {% endraw %}
  ```

-## Volumes
+## Volume Configuration Reference

-Kontena stack yaml support volumes to be used which are created using `kontena volume create ...` command or the corresponding REST API on master.
+Kontena stack yaml support volumes to be used which are created using `kontena volume create ...` [command](../using-kontena/volumes.md#creating-volumes) or the corresponding REST API on master.

 ```
 stack: redis